Lab Director:

 Emily Lapidus Email: emilylapidus@uky.edu PhD expected 2025 (College of Charleston, 2019) My primary research interests focus on how and to what extent childhood development is influenced by public policy.
 Developmental research focused on adoption into same-gender households is still controversial and there can be a lot of changes that can be made for the better.
 Specifically in the FAD lab, I am interested in seeing how we can better understand development of children in same-gender households so we can better the current adoption systems.
 Joined the lab: Summer 2020 |

-Kevin McAweeney (he/him) Email: kamcaweeney@uky.edu PhD Expected 2027 (University of California Davis 2021) Major: Psychology, Minor: Women & Gender Studies Key Professional Goals and Interests: My research interests revolve around LGBTQ+ families and populations with a focus on the impacts of geographic environment and research centered on plurisexual individuals.
-My research in the FAD lab currently focuses on the experiences of LGBTQ+ parents and the influence of external factors such as community on LGBTQ+ headed families.
+Kevin McAweeney (he/him) Email: kamcaweeney@uky.edu PhD Expected 2027 (University of California Davis 2021) Major: Psychology, Minor: Women & Gender Studies Key Professional Goals and Interests: My research focuses on two main research topics.
+The first research is centered on LGBTQ+ families and populations with a focus on the impacts of geographic environment and the beneficial aspects of LGBTQ+ community belonging.
+The second is research centered around violent radicalization and identifying factors that lead to radicalization.
+I also look at how these ideas intersect looking at LGBTQ+ communities that exist in majority conservative regions and how anti-LGBTQ+ sentiment relates to violent radicalization.
 Joined the lab: Summer 2022 |

 Research Assistants: